 However, insurance companies can claim that you contributed to the severity of the injuries.
 On the other hand, while filing a lawsuit, the jury can say that you were negligent.

-To secure as favorable a judgment as possible for you if you were not wearing a helmet at the time of the accident, hire an experienced Indianapolis motorcycle crash lawyer to help you.
+To secure as favorable a judgment as possible for you if you were not wearing a helmet at the time of the accident, hire an experienced Indianapolis motorcycle accident lawyer to help you.
 They can use their knowledge of federal and state laws to build a strong case for you.

 Note that it is important to wear helmets even if it isn’t required by law for most residents.
 It protects you from injuries, especially head trauma, during an accident.
 If you wear a helmet, wear a DOT-approved helmet.
 This will increase your chances of getting full compensation.